denilsonsa/abn-amro-statement-parser/README.md

 This project supports the `TXT*.TAB` files, which are tab-separated values.
 This project may still be useful while parsing the other available file formats.

+This project also supports the `Statement-*.pdf` [ICS credit card](https://www.icscards.nl/abnamrogb) statements.
+(ICS is the credit card company that provides ABN-AMRO-branded credit cards.)

 ## How to use this project

 Consider using a [virtual environment](https://docs.python.org/3/library/venv.html) to keep everything tidy.
 Then: